My son, a college freshman, recently revealed he missed going on college tours, which started me thinking.

 Use the upcoming February break for some tours I’ve always recommended Spring Break as a time for college visits.
 But whether your school district offers a long weekend or a whole week off during the President’s Day break, seriously consider using the time to take a look at some colleges.

 Seniors should take “accepted students tours” These programs provide more relevant information at this point.
-Here’s a chance for your teen to start pairing down the list of colleges and get a little closer to making that final decision.
+Here’s a chance for your teen to start pairing down the list of their accepted colleges and get a little closer to making that final decision.

 Consider setting up appointments with a department head, and ask to talk to students in the program and/or for a tour of specific facilities—like science labs, music studios, etc. These details make comparing colleges easier.